nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 * All the jinja template in between the `{% macro %} {% endmacro %}` tags will be rendered based on the input parameters when the macro is called

 ## Calling jinja macro from another template file
+* If the macro is declared in the same template file, it can be called directly.
+* If the macro is present in another template file, it needs to be imported using the `{% from "<template>" import  %}`
 ```html
 <!--templates/home.html.j2 file-->
 {% from "_formhelpers.html.j2" import render_input %}